darklight147/safeip/README.md

 # SafeIP

 SafeIP is a command-line tool written in Go that helps you mask public IPv4 addresses and DNS-like entries from your text input.
-It's useful for redacting sensitive information from logs or other textual data.
+It's useful for redacting sensitive information from logs or other textual data to avoid people eyeballing your data 🕵️

 ## Usage